lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step3_upload.md

     return response_message
 ```

+---
+---
 **PUT endpoint**

 The PUT method is used to creates a new resource (e.g., file) on the server with the content included in the request.
 In our case, we are using it to transfer and store the experiment data.

-Following a PUT request from Upload() within our Unity experiment, our web applications first reads the content (i.e., encrypted data) included in the request, extracts the file name (see [Step 4](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/webApplication/Step4_fileNames.html)) and writes the retrieved data to the specified file path.
+Following a PUT request from `Upload()` within our Unity experiment, our web applications first reads the content (i.e., encrypted data) included in the request, extracts the file name (see [Step 4](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/webApplication/Step4_fileNames.html)) and writes the retrieved data to the specified file path.
+We will configure this file path in the next step below.

 ```python
 # =============================================== #